TheThirdOne/random-sorting/README.md

 |![Heapify](images/heapify-300.png)|![Heap Loop](images/heap-loop-300.png)|

-From this it is quite clear that `heapify` is the cause of the multiple lines and the loop fills in the graph.
-But how do we know that the Loop image is an accurate representation of what Heap Sort is doing; the setup to it is commented out so how can its graph be valid on its own.
+From this it is quite clear that `heapify` is the cause of the multiple lines and the loop causes the crosshatching pattern.
+But how do we know that the Loop image is an accurate representation of what Heap Sort is doing; the setup to it is commented out so how can its graph be valid on its own. _would prefer to start with compose up front, maybe in the intro the the new section_

 We can answer that concern be trying to reassemble the original heap sort from the peices.
 We simply need to find out how to compose one graph on top of another.

 This "compose" operation can just be thought of as a matrix multiplication.
-The exact reason why "compose" is a matrix multiplication is not very important or interesting so it will be left as an exercise for the reader.
+The exact reason why "compose" is a matrix multiplication is not very important or interesting so it will be left as an exercise for the reader. _I would like to be less dissmisive here, but I do not want to even try to explain that_

 As javascript does not have a matrix multiplication built in and I don't want to bring in a library.
 I implemented it as: